Kray-G/kilite/README.md

     * Compiling separatedly, you can execute it all together later.
     * You can write the library by C language if you need, and use it as a .bmir as it is.

+## Usecases

+There are some usecases that I want to try.
+It would be roughly 4 patterns as below.

+1. To run the script as it is on the fly.
+2. To compile the script separatedly and to run the code with those precompiled codes.
+3. To call the C code directly from the script function.
+4. To call the script from the C code as well.

+### Running the Script

+This will work with the current version.

+    $ ./kilite file.kl

+### Compiling the Script Separatedly

+*Note that this is not implemented yet.*

+    $ ./kilite -c file1.kl
+    (file1.kc)
+    $ ./kilite -c file2.kl
+    (file2.kc)
+    $ ./kilite file1.kc file2.kc

 ## Benchmark

 Now, I did benchmark with some script languages because the current version of kilite can run the code if it's like a fibonacci.